1. Home

 1. You can either continue in above wizard by clicking on Next, OR if you are doing it at a later time:

-2. On your domain name entry, Click on DMARC.
+2. On your domain name entry, Click on any of the DNS entries DMARC (optional).

 2. Before clicking on validate:

 • The suggested DMARC entry is report-only (i.e., you will receive DMARC reports indicating spoofing attempts of your domain based addresses).
-Make sure that you have replaced the address in rua=mailto: with an actual address based on the domain name you just added.
-You will receive one DMARC report (per day) from mail servers that support aggregate DMARC report sending.
+Make sure that you have replaced “[YOUR-EMAIL-ADDRESS]” with an existing address based on the domain name you just added.
+You will receive one DMARC report (e.g., on daily basis) from mail servers that support aggregate DMARC report sending.

 • If there is an existing DNS TXT record with the name/host ‘_dmarc’ for your domain, then edit this record instead of creating a new one.
 This is important as you can’t have multiple DMARC records for a given domain.

-3. Once the respective DNS TXT record has been successfully included, click on Validate.
+3. Once the respective DNS TXT record has been successfully included, click on Verify.

 Mail Transfer Agent-Strict Transport Security (MTA-STS)